swaywm/wlroots/docs/env_vars.md

   wayland, x11, headless)
 * *WLR_WL_OUTPUTS*: when using the wayland backend specifies the number of outputs
 * *WLR_X11_OUTPUTS*: when using the X11 backend specifies the number of outputs
+* *WLR_HEADLESS_OUTPUTS*: when using the headless backend specifies the number of outputs

 rootston specific
 ------------------